Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Special quasi-Clifford algebras obtained from graphs of type , and

-In this section we consider a few examples of algebras given by some black and white colored graph $\Gamma$.
-We only consider cases where the ring $R=\mathbb{F}$ is a field and where the values of the vertices are $\pm 1$.
-Up to changing the colors of the vertices, we can assume the map $\Lambda$ to be the constant map $1$.
+In this section we consider a few examples of algebras given by a graph $\Gamma$ whose vertices are labeled by $1$ and $-1$.
+We only consider cases where the ring $R=\mathbb{F}$ is a field of characteristic different from $2$.
+Vertices with a label $-1$ will be colored (and called) black and those with a value $1$ are colored (and called) white.
 When drawing a graph $\Gamma$ we use the color gray for a vertex to indicate that we have not yet determined whether its color should be black or white.